-Refund of tuition (including summer), room, board, fees (with the exception of the Technology fee) and financial aid is prorated up to 60%.
+Refund of tuition (including summer), room, board, fees, (with the exception of the technology fee) and financial aid is prorated up to 60%.

 Exceptions to the refund schedule may be petitioned to the Administrative Team.
-Petition forms are available in the Registrar's Office.
-Complete the form, including the reason for requesting an exception and send the completed form to the Chief Business Officer in the Business Office who will submit it to the Administrative Team.
+Petition forms are available in the Office of the Registrar.
+Complete the form, including the reason for requesting an exception and send the completed form to the Director of Student Accounts in the Financial Services Office who will submit it to the Administrative Team.

-- Note 1: A class day is counted as any day classes are scheduled according to the academic schedule. - Note 2: Fee schedules and costs for the degree completion program offered in the School of Professional Studies are different.
+Note 1: A class day is counted as any day classes are scheduled according to the academic calendar.

+Note 2: Fee schedules and costs for the degree completion program offered Online Undergrad Program are different.